nosana-ci/workshop/assignments/web3-labs/Step-2.md

 When done, `add`, `commit` and `push` all your files to the repo again.
-This will trigger a new pipeline again over at https://app.nosana.io Each time you make a change in the contract and commit it this repository: the contract will automatically be tested!
+This will trigger a new pipeline again over at https://app.nosana.io Each time you make a change in the contract and commit it to this repository: the contract will automatically be tested!
 Nice job!

 ## Step 3